DE-Sinc approximation for unilateral rapidly decreasing functions and its computable error bound: Numerical examples

 \section{Numerical examples}

 This section presents numerical results.
 All programs were written in C with double-precision floating-point arithmetic.
-Let us consider the following two unilateral rapidly decreasing functions:
+Let us consider the following three unilateral rapidly decreasing functions:

-The latter function $f_2(t)$ was taken from the previous study~\cite{okayama21:_improv_sinc}.
+The functions $f_2(t)$ and $f_3(t)$ were taken from the previous studies~\cite{okayama21:_improv_sinc,StengerODEIVP}.
 The functions $f_1$ and $f_2$ satisfy the assumptions of Theorems~\ref{thm:Stenger-2}--\ref{thm:New1} with the parameters shown in Tables~\ref{tbl:parameters-1} and~\ref{tbl:parameters-2} ($K_{-}$ and $K_{+}$ for Theorem~\ref{thm:Stenger-2} are not shown because their existence is evident, and they are not required for computation).
+The function $f_3$ satisfies the assumptions of Theorems~\ref{thm:Stenger-2} and~\ref{thm:Stenger-4} with the parameters shown in Table~\ref{tbl:parameters-3}, whereas Theorem~\ref{thm:New1} is not applicable because no positive value of $d$ satisfies its analyticity assumption for this function.
+For comparison, we nevertheless applied the DE-Sinc approximation to $f_3$ with $\alpha=\beta=1$ and $d=1.17$, where the value of $d$ was chosen only to match that used for $f_1$ and $f_2$ and has no theoretical justification.
+Accordingly, only the observed error, and not the error bound from Theorem~\ref{thm:New1}, is plotted for this computation.
 The errors were investigated on the following 402 points

 and $t=0$ (403 points in total), and maximum error among these points was plotted on the graph.
-The results are shown in Figs.~\ref{fig:example1} and~\ref{fig:example2}.
-We observe that in all cases, the DE-Sinc approximation (proposed formula) from Theorem~\ref{thm:New1} converges faster than the formulas from Theorems~\ref{thm:Stenger-2} and~\ref{thm:Stenger-4}.
-Furthermore, we observe that error bounds by Theorems~\ref{thm:Stenger-4} and~\ref{thm:New1} include the corresponding observed errors, reflecting their respective theoretical convergence rates: $\OO(\exp(-c\sqrt{n}))$ and $\OO(\exp(-cn / \log n))$.
+The results are shown in Figs.~\ref{fig:example1}--\ref{fig:example3}.
+For $f_1$ and $f_2$, we observe that the DE-Sinc approximation (proposed formula) from Theorem~\ref{thm:New1} converges faster than the formulas from Theorems~\ref{thm:Stenger-2} and~\ref{thm:Stenger-4}.
+Furthermore, the error bounds from Theorems~\ref{thm:Stenger-4} and~\ref{thm:New1} include the corresponding observed errors, reflecting their respective theoretical convergence rates: $\OO(\exp(-c\sqrt{n}))$ and $\OO(\exp(-cn / \log n))$.
+For $f_3$, the observed errors obtained using Theorems~\ref{thm:Stenger-2} and~\ref{thm:Stenger-4} are nearly the same, although the latter is slightly smaller.
+The exploratory DE-Sinc approximation does not exhibit the characteristic $\OO(\exp(-cn/\log n))$ convergence; instead, its observed convergence is similar to, and appears slightly faster than, those of the two SE-Sinc approximations.
+Related behavior for functions satisfying SE-Sinc assumptions but not the standard DE-Sinc assumptions has been analyzed in~\cite{OkayamaEtAl2013DESincSE}, which may provide a useful starting point for studying the present case.
+A rigorous error analysis is left for future work.